 I have also been active as documentary film maker.
 My first, award-winning, documentary was screened at over twenty prestigious international film festivals worldwide.
 My second documentary received a nomination for the Holland-doc Jury Award of the Dutch Film Festival, and has been watched almost 3 million times on youtube. [link to my video work]

-Personal life: I have an 10-year old son.
+Personal life: I have a 10-year old son.
 I like playing soccer, all other ball-games and hiking.
 Favourite mode of transport: bicycle.
-I like trees, and a dream I have for my retirement is to look for a degraded, treeless piece of land and bring back life to it.
+I like trees, and a dream I have for my retirement is to look for a degraded, treeless piece of land and bring back life to it by planting trees, reducing soil erosion and promoting biodiversity.
 A new hobby I have is my vegetable garden and keeping chickens.